 This question is singularly the most asked I’ve seen in my experience with embroiderers.
-It’s understandable; there’s no singular solution to puckering, no one supply to buy or technique to try that will eliminate it outright.
-With the bad news out of the way, here’s the glimmer of hope; a holistic approach can reduce puckering.
+It’s understandable; there’s no singular solution to this issue, no one supply to buy or technique to try that will eliminate it outright.
+With the bad news out of the way, here’s the glimmer of hope; a holistic approach can reduce the dreaded pucker.
 We can’t avoid altering our garments’ smoothness and hand, but we can combat the movement and stress inherent in embroidery to get the flattest, cleanest, and most comfortable embroideries possible, even on thin and unstable materials.

 Let’s examine the components of embroidery with an eye toward mitigating the forces that cause puckering:

 Thin materials are popular, from handkerchiefs to quilting cotton to t-shirts.
 Given a choice, you may want to find pieces that aren’t the most gossamer available, especially if you want to stitch a dense design.
 Get to know ‘best compromise’ that give you the light look you want while still using the most stable version of your intended ground.
 When choosing a substrate, take time to understand its properties.
 Know how much and in what direction it stretches, if it has a texture or grain that might affect the embroidery (like the vertical ribbing in a jersey knit that swallows vertical lines of straight stitching), and imagine how your ground’s color will affect colors in the intended decoration.
 Try for stability, but when you absolutely must have an unstable fabric, know that you will be making up for that instability with your stabilizer and hooping method.